I recently started selling my favorite organic liquid fertilizers, the same ones I use at home.

 But to get a better fertilizer, add probiotics and sugar to the mix at 1 teaspoon of each per cup of fish water.

-I use EM for my probiotic, but if you have yogurt or kombucha or some other live culture, that will be a help as well.
+I use effective microorganisms for my probiotic, but if you have yogurt or kombucha or some other live culture, that will be a help as well.
 I use any kind of sugar for my sugar - white sugar, brown sugar, icing sugar, molasses, whatever.

 Blend that all together, put it in a container with a lid on loosely (so the gases that will form during fermentation can escape), and let it sit for a month or two.